manthanank/expense-tracker-app/README.md

 # Expense Tracker App

 This is a full-stack expense tracker application built with Node.js for the backend and Angular for the frontend.
 It allows users to sign up, log in, add, edit, delete, and filter expenses by date and category.
+The app includes AI-powered insights using Google's Gemini API.

 ## Table of Contents